Lambesc: Gallo-Roman history

 After the peace, Rome distributed lands and settlements to the veterans of the legions for use with the Salyens who survived the war.
 They founded an establishment vicus, on the site of a temple to Mercury.
-It remains as "Saint-Estève", the remains of a Gallo-Roman rural settlement as well as another institution, organized and based on the farm in Grand Verger.
+It remains as "Saint-Estève", the remains of a Gallo-Roman rural settlement as well as another institution, organised and based on the farm in Grand Verger.
 The latter is divided into a pars urbana, a go fructuria.
 This site has been occupied since the 1st century AD.
 There are agricultural settlements, villas, and cemeteries, and the site index includes deposits of amphorae, dolia, and ceramics.

 We know from the Gallo-Roman population of Lambesc that they revered a local water deity, near an ancient spring, where three dedications to Iboïte were found.
 One of them is that of an M (...)
 Amoena, freed man of Pompeii.
 Another from Sextus Pompeius Theophilus, a prepaid' Proculus, and the last of Decimus Ratius Bassus, prepaid Decimus.

 An inscription was found, to the god Mercury, on an altar of limestone to the east of the town.
 In the same area, a dedication to the tutelary deities was discovered: "Sextus has fulfilled his vow against Suleviae willingly and rightfully".